Assessing Quantum Advantage for Gaussian Process Regression: Discussion

 There exist QLSS algorithms that scale independently of the condition number and sparsity of a matrix \cite{wang_qubit-efficient_2024}.
 This algorithm relies on having a decomposition for the matrix in the Pauli basis.
 The runtime then depends quadratically on the $l_1$ norm of the coefficients in this decomposition.
 As a result, this algorithm avoids many of the issues we discuss in this paper and so would be an interesting candidate for a GPR algorithm.

-We note that our result does leave the possibility for an exponential separation in time complexity in the case of unbounded kernels such as the dot product and polynomial kernels.
+We note that our results do leave the possibility for exponential advantage in the case of unbounded kernels, such as the dot product and polynomial kernels.
 It is not immediately clear how the condition number scales in this setting but numerics for the dot product kernel seem to indicate similar behaviour, see section \ref{section 2.2}.

+There are similar possibilities in the case of non i.i.d data.
+Whilst i.i.d. data is a widely used assumption, it is clear that truncated kernels without i.i.d data can lead to sparsity and condition number that are polylogarithmic in $m$.
+These particular scenarios are therefore good candidates for quantum advantage.

 There have been attempts to overcome poor condition number scaling in the literature, with a notable example being preconditioners \cite{claderPreconditionedQuantumLinear2013, shaoQuantumCirculantPreconditioner2018}.
-The idea here is to replace the matrix $K+\sigma^2I$ with another matrix whose condition number scales more favourably.
 However, several quantum preconditioners are affected by our results also.
 For example, \cite{claderPreconditionedQuantumLinear2013} depends polynomially on the sparsity of $K$ and \cite{shaoQuantumCirculantPreconditioner2018} is polynomial in the Frobenius norm.
 Theorems \ref{thm:3} \& \ref{thm:4} therefore imply that a GPR algorithm relying on these will still scale polynomially in $m$.
 We note that there is broad literature on classical preconditioners \cite{wengerPreconditioningScalableGaussian2022} and so a hybrid approach incorporating classical preconditioners may lead to an overall speedup.

 There are solutions to the condition number problem in some closely related areas.
 For example, Quantum Support Vector Machines \cite{rebentrost_quantum_2014} have a time complexity that depends on the `effective condition number'.
 Essentially, by only considering the matrix eigenvalues above some threshold it is possible to circumvent scaling with respect to the actual condition number.
 Our results show that this technique is unsuitable for GPR, as it will lead to an error scaling linearly in $m$.
 This is because the error is given by the square sum of the excluded eigenvalues, each of which is $O(m)$ by lemma \ref{lem:1}.